 IEN; 4th quarterly conference: Land and Shelter; keynote: Dan Davis, Senior Vice President, C.G.
 Schmidt Inc: “A Crossroads: the Intersection of Sustainability, Development, and Spirituality.”

-Feb 26 CANDIDATES FORUM @ Marquette; pastors presented questions to the candidates on a range of issues that were identified by the planning committee as community priorities.
-Interfaith Conference, MICAH, Urban Faith Roundtable Scott Walker, Lena Taylor, Tom Barrett and Andrew Shaw
+Feb 26th, Canadates Forum at Marquette University; pastors presented questions to the candidates on a range of issues that were identified by the planning committee as community priorities.
+Interfaith Conference, MICAH, Urban Faith Roundtable, Scott Walker, Lena Taylor, Tom Barrett and Andrew Shaw

 3/4 “Resisting Empire” G. Simon Harak, SJ, director of Marquette University’s new Center for Peacemaking